Agents of the Four Seasons: Agents of the Four Seasons and Guards

 The Agent of Spring's Guard.
-She is an attendant who has never stopped looking for Hinagiku, a victim of regret for not being able to protect her Lady.
-The love she felt for Itechou surpassed the adoration of a student towards her master, but due to a certain event she hates him deeply.
+She is an attendant who never stopped looking for Hinagiku, suffering regret for not being able to protect her charge.
+The love she felt for Itecho surpassed the adoration of a student towards her master, but due to a certain event she hates him deeply.
+Even after the Town of Spring and Winter stopped searching for Hinagiku, she continued to search for her alone.